taneishi/LSTM_Autoencoder/README.md

 ![sensors](figure/sensors.png)

 **Figure 1.
 The aggregated readings from the sensors of the vibration of a set of four bearings.
-The dotted line in the figure shows the point where the training and test sets were split.
+The dashed line in the figure shows the point where the training and test sets were split.
 We can see from the figure that the period of abnormal vibrations is not included in the training set.**

 ### LSTM Autoencoder